osspool/commerce-be/docs/api/commerce/pos.md

 - **Membership Discounts (Real-Time):** See [Section 6.11](#611-client-side-discount-calculations-performance-optimization) for complete guide on client-side tier discount and points redemption calculations.
 Cache platform config once and calculate locally for instant UI updates.
 - **VAT in UI:** Cache platform VAT config (`GET /api/v1/platform/config`) and product/category VAT rates locally so the UI can show VAT per line instantly.
 Server remains source-of-truth and returns the final VAT breakdown in the order response.
 - **Fast checkout preview:** Compute totals client-side for responsiveness, but keep sending only `items`, `discount`, `membershipCardId`, `pointsToRedeem`, and `delivery` fields.
 The server recalculates everything to prevent tampering.
-- **Receipt without extra round-trip:** Use the `POST /api/v1/pos/orders` response to print a basic receipt immediately.
-If you need full branch/cashier metadata or VAT invoice fields, call the receipt endpoint.
+- **Receipt Printing (Recommended Workflow):**
+  - **For immediate printing:** Use the order data from `POST /api/v1/pos/orders` response directly.
+It contains all necessary fields (items, totals, payment, VAT, membership) for printing a complete receipt.
+  - **For reprinting later:** Use `GET /api/v1/pos/orders/:orderId/receipt` endpoint which returns a formatted receipt object with populated branch/cashier metadata.
+  - **No extra API call needed:** The create order response includes complete receipt data.
+The dedicated receipt endpoint is optional and primarily useful for reprints or when you need specific formatting.
 - **Discounts:** Support fixed/percentage discounts in UI and pass the total discount in `discount`.
 Keep a clear audit trail in UI (reason, approvedBy, manager PIN).
 - **Mismatch handling:** If client-side totals differ from server response, show the server values and log the difference for audit.